Aaretha/Cloud_Semester3_Assignment1/README.md

 Logining into the AWS Management Console.
 Going to the S3 service.
 Clicking on "Create bucket".
-Entering a bucket name and choose the region.
+Entering a bucket name.
+Unclicking the option to block public access.
 Keeping the default settings and click "Create bucket".

 ### Step 2: Upload Website Files to the S3 Bucket